agentmorris/MegaDetector/api/batch_processing/data_preparation/manage_api_submission.md

   * <a href="https://github.com/agentmorris/MegaDetector">github.com/agentmorris/MegaDetector</a>
   * <a href="https://github.com/microsoft/ai4eutils">github.com/microsoft/ai4eutils</a>

-* Put the roots of both of the above repos on your PYTHONPATH; see <a href="https://github.com/agentmorris/MegaDetector/#other-notes">instructions on the CameraTraps repo</a> re: setting your PYTHONPATH.
+* Put the roots of both of the above repos on your PYTHONPATH; see <a href="https://github.com/agentmorris/MegaDetector/#other-notes">instructions on the MegaDetector repo</a> re: setting your PYTHONPATH.

-* If you're into using conda environments, cd to the root of the CameraTraps repo and run:
+* If you're into using conda environments, cd to the root of the MegaDetector repo and run:

   `conda env create --file environment-api-task-management.yml`